 • Putting in place an apprenticeship system that is flexible and responsive to the needs of apprentices and employers

 • Having a graded registration scheme for all education workers, including experience, qualifications and competence

 • Increasing research resources for schools and universities

 • Funding ‘blue sky’ research across all disciplines, not just for commercial applications

 Using a range of economic tools (refer 'Toolkit for a new economy'), the education system will be fully funded from preschool through to post-graduate level.

 Graduates will not start their working lives already deep in debt, and families will not be faced with extra costs in order to access education for their children.

 Education will be funded in a range of ways.
-Infrastructure, including new buildings, extensions, repair and maintenance may be funded by interest-free loans to local bodies.
+Infrastructure, including new buildings, extensions, repair and maintenance may be funded through the Reserve Bank at no cost to taxpayers.

-Operational funding will be through both taxation and debt-free money, as determined by the Reserve Bank from year to year.
+Operational funding will be through both taxation and debt-free money, as determined by the NZ Credit Authority from year to year.